 2. Beach Trash Pickup.
 Always carry out your own trash and any other trash you find on the beach.
 The Vineyard Conservation Society hosts an annual Earth Day Beach Cleanup; call them for more information.

 3. Watershed Address.
-Find your Watershed Address on the map on pages 6 & 7 of this booklet.
+Find your Watershed Address on the map near the beginning of this booklet.

 Where does the rain that falls in your yard go?